Mayamariaruth/calima/README.md

 - CRUD - Admin profile (not just the Django admin panel) displaying all bookings, ability to edit/delete bookings and edit/delete details.
 - Dynamic menu page with a Model (add/delete items with admin access).
 - Reviews section on the landing page with user ability to add their own reviews.
-- An About page with more information about the restaurant (admin access to customise the page).
+- An About page with more information about the restaurant (admin access to customize the page).
 - A Contact page for users to easily contact the restaurant.
 - 500 and 404 error templates.